metapolator/metapolator/README.md

 ##Usage
 Settings:
 - Go to Settings and choose a project id.
+(No. 1 to test preset)
-- Select a glyph and save
+- Select a glyph and save (only lowercase 'n' or 'a' available to test in preset font 'foxtail')

 Editor:
 - Select a point of the glyph to start the editing window.